How to Use the Command 'cryptcat' (with examples)

 Explanation:

-• -p local_port: Specifies the local port number to listen on.
+• -p local_port: Specifies the local port number to accept incoming client connections.

-• remote_port: The port number on the remote system to forward the data to.
+• remote_port: The port on the destination host to which data is sent.

 Example Output: